openlibraryenvironment/reshare-library-configurations/palci/README.md

     `./shared-index-material-types/create-si-material-types.sh diku@localhost:9130.sh`

+    This is done once for the FOLIO tenant installation.

 3) To install Millersville locations (granular locations structure in this example), Temple locations (granular too) and Villanova locations,

     go to folder `/palci/inventory-reference-data/`